 • Confirm the borrower’s address history aligns with stated background

 Verdict: Synthetic identity fraud is the fastest-growing loan fraud category — multi-source verification is the primary defense.
-See more in Mastering Fraud Prevention in Private Mortgage Servicing.
+See A Private Lender’s Guide to AML and Red Flags for the full compliance framework.

 3. Analyze Bank Statements for Transaction Pattern Anomalies